RLC Analyzer

 Parallel (R+L)||C Pulse1 (iRL)

 Metrics respect this.
-Algebraic derivatives (e.g., vL = L·di/dt) are not treated as independent states.
+Algebraic derivatives such as vL = L·di/dt are not treated as independent states.

 Metrics & Validation

-If the badge is green, it means true steady-state closure.
+If the badge is green, it indicates true steady-state closure rather than visual stability alone.

 Visualization Modes